Batman: The Dark Knight Returns (film): Part Two

-In the aftermath, the world learns that Bruce was Batman; all of his secrets are destroyed with the manor and his finances disappear.
-As Superman leaves Wayne's funeral, he gives Kelley a knowing wink after hearing a faint heartbeat coming from Bruce's coffin.
+In the aftermath, the world learns that Bruce was Batman; all his secrets are destroyed with the manor, and his finances disappear.
+As Superman leaves Wayne's funeral, he gives Kelley a knowing wink after hearing a faint heartbeat from Bruce's coffin.
 In a cave, Bruce is revealed to have faked his death to make preparations to continue his mission more discreetly, allied with Kelley, Queen, and his followers.